LAST UPDATED NOVEMBER 5, 2017 AT 10:47 P.M.

 Everyone wants an Internet connection that runs like a hard charging river.
-You want your HD streaming flowing with consistent, uninterrupted speed.
+You want your streaming in HD or 4K to flow with consistent, uninterrupted speed.
 Gaming without any lag, whether it’s from a PC or PlayStation 4, still merits as a top priority in your life.

 Your wireless router and cable modem (which hopefully you own) makes up the foundation of your Internet connection.